DEIS-Tools/MAES/README.md

 ## Docker Support for ROS2
 This repository contains the files needed to build a docker image which can be used to launch ROS2 services.

+On Windows 10 we recommend using the WSL2 backend for Docker.

 ### Building the Image
 The image is currently not to be found on any image-repositories, and should therefore be build locally.
 Assuming you already have [docker](https://docs.docker.com/get-docker/) installed and running correctly, we suggest you build with the command (from the root MAES directory):